Decomposition Polyhedra of Piecewise Linear Functions: Preliminaries

-A function $f\colon\R^n\to\R$ is called \emph{continuous and piecewise linear} (CPWL), if there exists a polyhedral complex $\PP$ such that the restriction of $f$ to each full-dimensional polyhedron $P\in\mathcal{P}^n$ is an affine function.
-If this condition is satisfied, we say that $f$ and $\PP$ are \emph{compatible} with each other.
+A function $f\colon\R^d\to\R$ is called \emph{continuous and piecewise linear} (CPWL)\footnote{In our paper, we define piecewise linear functions to have finitely many pieces.}, if there exists a complete polyhedral complex $\complex$ such that the restriction of $f$ to each polyhedron $P\in\complex$ is an affine linear function.
+If this condition is satisfied, we say that $f$ and $\complex$ are \emph{compatible} with each other.
+A vector $x \in \R^d$ is a \emph{breakpoint} of $f$ if there is no open set $U \subseteq \R^d$ containing $x$ such that $f$ is affine linear on $U$.
+The breakpoints of $f$ are contained in the union $\bigcup_{\sigma \in \complex^{d-1}} \sigma$ of facets of every complex $\complex$ compatible with $f$.
+The restriction $f_{|R}$ of the function $f$ to a region $R$ of $\complex$ is called a \emph{linear component} of $f$.
+The \emph{number of pieces} of $f$ is the smallest possible number of regions $\#\complex^d$ of a compatible polyhedral complex $\complex$.
+We denote by~$\cpwl_d$ the vector space of CPWL functions from~$\R^d$ to~$\R$.

-In line with \citet{chen2022improved}, we define the \emph{number of pieces} $q$ of $f$ to be the smallest possible number $\lvert \mathcal{P}^n\rvert$ of full-dimensional regions of a compatible polyhedral complex $\mathcal{P}$.
-Note that this requires pieces to be \emph{convex sets}, as they are polyhedra.
-The function $f$ might realize the same affine function on distinct pieces $P,Q\in\PP^n$.
-To account for that, we define the \emph{number of affine components} $k$ to be the the number of different affine functions realized on all the pieces in $\mathcal{P}^n$.
-Note that this quantity is independent of the choice of the particular compatible complex $\mathcal{P}$.

-It holds that $k\leq q \leq k!$ and each of these inequalities can be strict, compare the discussion by \citet{chen2022improved}.
-We can assume that $k>n$ (and thus $q>n$) because otherwise $f$ can be written as a composition of an affine projection to a lower dimension $n'$ followed by a CPWL function defined on $\R^{n'}$.